Summer Sports Camps on the North Fork

 SPORTIME Quogue Tennis Programs

-SPORTIME Quogue runs three tennis tracks for kids ages 7 to 14, grouped by age and skill.
-Two are tennis-only; the third mixes tennis with other sports.
+SPORTIME Quogue runs three tennis tracks.
+Two are tennis-only, and the third mixes tennis with other sports, with the day running shorter or longer depending on the track.
 All include drills, games, and match play.

 Ages 7 to 14.
-Day length varies by track.
-Programs run June 29 through September 4.
+Hours vary by track.
+June 29 to September 4.

 Gymnastics, ninja, and cheer